joaocalen/voice_assistant/README.md

+# paper
+The article about this work is in the file "relatorio.pdf", and the test examples are in the "exemplos" folder.

 # voice_assistant
-Voice assistant to record someone's speech in any language, translate it to english text, use this text as input in a llama model and return the output as speech in the same language used in input
+Voice assistant to record someone's speech in any language, translate it to text, use this text as input in a llama model and return the output as speech in the same language used in input
 # Llama Chat 🦙

 ## Usage

-Install dependencies:
+Install dependencies: (If you don't have nvm or npm, you can follow this guide: https://medium.com/@imvinojanv/how-to-install-node-js-and-npm-using-node-version-manager-nvm-143165b16ce1)

 ```console
 npm install